gregorykelleher/gregorykelleher_website/user/pages/01.blog/nginx_security/item.md

 The last one is decidedly tricky to implement.
 The CSP or _Content Security Policy_ header is essentially a white-list of approved content sources from either the website itself or from external sources, such as a CDN for example.

-Okay, so great idea in practice but it's a finicky thing.
+Okay, so great idea in theory but it's a finicky thing.
 It should be a good countermeasure to XSS attacks in practice, but I can't guarantee all the code that runs on my website.
 For instance, Snap SVG which is an external JavaScript library that I use to animate my SVG illustrations would be prohibited under CSP since it uses `Function()` to dynamically evaluate code in JavaScript.

 ![unsafe_eval.png](unsafe_eval.png)